Protecting The Client

 By Tamra K. Waltemath, P.C. ~

 So please, seek legal advice when your parents, or other family members are still able to understand legal documents and the ramifications of their actions.
-Powers of attorney may be effective upon the principal’s incapacity or disability so that their agent cannot act for them unless or until they become incapacitated or disabled, or powers of attorney may be available immediately.
+Powers of attorney may be effective upon the principal’s incapacity or disability so that their agent cannot act for them unless or until they become incapacitated or disabled.
 This enables your parent to handle their own finances until or unless they become unable to act.
 I do not want to unknowingly be part of a scheme to take advantage of an elderly person and so I will not be able to prepare powers of attorney for your parent if your parent is unable to understand the basic concepts of a power of attorney and give me instructions on who they want to act for them and when the power of attorney should be effective.

 This article was written by Tamra K Waltemath of Tamra K. Waltemath, P.C.
 This information is for general informational purposes only and does not constitute legal advice.
 For specific questions, you should consult a qualified attorney.
 Tamra K. Waltemath is an elder law attorney focusing on wills, trusts, estate and trust administration, probate and non-probate transfers, guardianships and conservatorships.
 She can be contacted at: Tamra K. Waltemath, P.C., 3843 West 73rd Avenue, Westminster, CO 80030; 303-657-0360; or visit her website at: www.WaltemathLawOffice.com.